gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The bot!
 "Gumption---the bot!
 The one from the river---it'll know where they're going.
-We gotta find it!"
+If we can find it---"

 The goat's eyes widened.
-He nodded.
+"But---" he started.

+"Please," Maddy pleaded.

+Gumption swallowed whatever he'd been about to say and nodded.
-"We should, uh, go help folk clean up," he said loudly.
+"We should, uh, go help folk clean up," he said loudly, rolling his eyes at the mayor.

 "Good idea," Maddy replied, raising her voice.
 "Mama, Gumption and I are gonna..."
 She gestured at the mess in the square, not finishing her sentence so as not to actually lie.

-Her mother nodded,
-the grief on her face making her look older than the tortoise.
+Her mother patted Maddy's arm, the grief on her face making her look older than the tortoise.
-"Thank you, Maddy,"
+"That's my girl,"
 she said, her voice somehow steady.
 "Special, let me see you back to yours."